-A participatory approach was used throughout the training to encourage participants to share their diverse background and experiences in different UN agencies, while also fostering a network with peers who face similar challenges as youth.
+A participatory approach was used heavily in the training to encourage participants to share different experiences and different approaches taken by UN agencies, while also fostering a network with peers who face similar challenges as youth.

 One of the criteria for becoming a UN Youth Volunteer is to be below 29 years old, and thus becoming a UN Youth Volunteer is often the first experience for young women and men to work in the UN system.
 Many tools to help them navigate themselves in the cross-cultural working environment and identify how the volunteer experience can facilitate their personal and professional development were provided through case studies and role-plays.

-I am at the beginning of my assignment and the APT equipped me with tools for communication and how to deal with confrontation, which I usually try to avoid. --reflections of one of the participants
+I am at the beginning of my assignment and the APT equipped me with tools of communication and how to deal with confrontation which I usually try to avoid. --One of the participants

 Current and former UN Volunteers in UNDP, UN Women, and UNV came to share what they value about volunteering in the UN system.
 UNV Deputy Executive Coordinator Toily Kurbanov, who was visiting Bangkok to attend the Asia-Pacific Forum on Sustainable Development, also joined to answer questions from the participants about his personal motivation of volunteering and career building in the UN.